cloudmesh-community/book/chapters/bigdata/intro-fall-2018.md

 - Overview of many informatics areas, recommender systems in detail.
 - NETFLIX on personlization, recommendation, datascience.

-## Part 11: Exploring Data Bags and Spaces
+## Exploring Data Bags and Spaces

+This is Part 11 of the introduction.

 [:clapper: 11.
 Exploring data bags and spaces: Recommender Systems II](https://drive.google.com/open?id=0B1YZSKYkpykjOXIxTS00NXRJdms)